Growing your ideas, together

 If you are interested in growing your innovative idea into a business, review the information and details below.
 Then fill out the application and send it to us!

-Innovation Center Needs Paid Interns for Summer & Fall 2014
+Innovation Center Needs Paid Interns for Spring 2015

-- Hands on Learning with an Entrepreneur – Paid internship and a full course credit open to Sophomores, Juniors, & Seniors
+- Hands on Learning with an Entrepreneur – Paid and Unpaid internships and a full course credit open to Sophomores, Juniors, & Seniors

-There will be only 10 paid student internships this Summer Session to work with entrepreneurs at FSU’s Entrepreneur Innovation Center, and 10 paid Fall semester internships.
-15-20 hours per week paid*.
-Please send Summer applications by June 24th 5pm and Fall applications by August 15th 5pm.
+There will be only 4 paid and 3 unpaid student internships this Spring Session to work with entrepreneurs at FSU’s Entrepreneur Innovation Center.
+Please send Spring applications by November 10th 5pm.

 We will interview those who are interested, and anticipate a decision shortly after.
-This will enable those not chosen for the Summer or Fall Semester to register for another courses before the end of Advising.
+This will enable those not chosen for the Spring Semester to register for another courses before the end of Advising.

-All the You Need on Internships Summer & Fall 2014
+All the You Need on Internships Fall 2015

-- Application for ENTR 495: Application Entrepreneur Internships for Summer & Fall Semesters 2014
+- Application for ENTR 495: Application for Entrepreneur Internships for Spring Semester 2015

 New Course Offering for Fall 2014 – Cultivating & Managing Innovation